 When we can’t ask questions directly, it’s time to get more flexible and look for alternative communication channels.
 And, most likely, there are plenty of those on the web.
 In particular, it’s a good idea to turn to the existing social media feedback, App Store reviews, YouTube videos, and so on.

 Besides, if the product has been on the market for a while, you can explore the feedback already left by your customers.

-For instance, in our recent project, the Eleken team conducted user research when redesigning a SEO product.
+For instance, in our recent project, the Eleken team conducted user research when redesigning SEO Crawl.
 We did not involve product users directly.
 Instead, our study was based on the existing user feedback on the previous version of the product.